scala/docs.scala-lang/_overviews/reflection/overview.md

 #### Inspecting a Runtime Type (Including Generic Types at Runtime)

-As with other JVM languages, Scala's types are _erased_ at compile time.
+As with other JVM languages, Scala's types are _erased_ at run time.
 This means that if you were to inspect the runtime type of some instance, that you might not have access to all type information that the Scala compiler has available at compile time.